New York Life | April 20, 2020

 Female trailblazers like Minnie and Susan paved the way for so many women to lead at New York Life.
 Women like Anna Rusche, who became our first female general manager in 1923, and like Mildred McAfee Horton, appointed our first female director in 1947.

 The legacies of our wonder women – women like Minnie, Susan, Anna and Mildred, live on.
-Their stories have served as inspiration for so many: for the countless women who we have hired, trained and developed as successful agents and managers; for the women who make up 20% of our managing partners; for the four women on our Board of Directors.
+Their stories have served as inspiration for so many: for the countless women who we have hired, trained and developed as successful agents and managers; for the women who make up 20% of our managing partners; for the five women on our Board of Directors.

 Today, New York Life is considered one of the best companies for women to build a career, named one of Seramount's Best Companies for Multicultural Women and Top Companies for Executive Women.